Kitchi/shenanigans/README.md

-# shenanigans
+# Shenanigans

-A one-size-fits-all repo for various complete (and incomplete) ideas
+A one-size-fits-all repo for various complete and incomplete ideas.

+Complete ideas usually appear here - http://srikrishnasekhar.com/blog/ in some form or the other.